ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 You can learn more about information theory from [Khan Academy](https://www.khanacademy.org/computing/computer-science/informationtheory/moderninfotheory/v/information-entropy), for example.

 One of the most common secrets is passwords, which are the focus of this week.
 Overall, entropy is important in cryptography, but we don't handle that in this course.
-## Task 1A): Entropy and passwords.
+## Entropy and passwords

 The general probability of guessing the password is based on the amount of overall combinations, or *permutations*.
-This assumes that you know how the requirements for password generation.
+This assumes that you know the requirements for password generation.
 In that case, we can calculate the permutations of the password as follows:

 $$
 \begin{align*}
 \text{Permutations} &= N^L \\